brandoncintron/C_learning/abundant_problem/README.md

 Read your data from a file named, “numbers.txt”.
 The format for this file is specified in the section below titled, “Input Specification.”

 ## Input Specification
-1. The first integer line of the file will be a positive integer, n (less than 1000), indicating the number of test cases in the file.
-2. The next n lines will contain a single positive integer each (less than 10000), with the number you are to determine is abundant or not for that test case.
+1. The lines will contain a single positive integer each (less than 10000), with the number you are to determine is abundant or not for that test case.

 ## Output Specification
 Output a line with one of the two the following formats for each test case: